collective-soundworks/soundworks/README.md

     ...

-    // request an available seat from the server client.send('checkin:request');
+    // request an available player index from the server client.send('checkin:request');

-    // receive acknowledgement with player index and optional seat description client.receive('checkin:acknowledge, (playerIndex, seatDescription) => {
+    // receive acknowledgement with player index and optional label client.receive('checkin:acknowledge, (index, label) => {
-      this.playerIndex = playerIndex;
+      this.index = index;

-      if(seat)
+      if(label)
-        // display the seat description in a dialog this.setCenteredViewContent("<p>Please go to " + seatDescription + " and touch the screen.<p>");
+        // display the label in a dialog this.setCenteredViewContent("<p>Please go to " + label + " and touch the screen.<p>");

         // call .done() when the participant acknowledges the dialog this.view.addEventListener('click', () => this.done());